 Day 1 — Florence, Italy/San Casciano in Val di Pesa

 Arrive in Florence and meet your trip leader this afternoon.
 Right after presentation, a short stop to the Benedictine church of San Miniato al Monte, perched above Florence with sweeping views of the city’s red-tiled roofs and Duomo.
 After the last view of Florence, we will travel south along the ancient Roman road, Via Cassia, through the countryside to the hilltop town of San Casciano.
 Set out on our first hike past olive orchards and vineyards to the 15th-century home of a local Tuscan family, where we’ll enjoy an olive oil tasting and a hearty country dinner.
 (2-3 miles hiking, 2 hours) Hotel Executive (D)

 Day 2 — Florence/Greve in Chianti/Volpaia

 After breakfast, we will drive into the vineyard-laced hills of Chianti and stop at Greve in Chianti, where we’ll sample the region’s celebrated wines.
 Set off on a scenic hike to the fortified village of Lamole.
 After a lunch of local specialties, we will approach, on foot, Volpaia, home to a winery that produces the famed Chianti Classico.
 From Volpaia, a transfer to our charming hotel in Radda in Chianti’s historic center.
 (5 miles hiking, 3-4 hours) Palazzo Leopoldo Radda (B,L,D)

 Day 3 — Chianti

-A shot transfer to San Giusto in Salcio, an exquisite medieval church just south of Radda.
+A short transfer to San Giusto in Salcio, an exquisite medieval church just south of Radda.
 From there, we will walk along prestigious vineyards surrounding the capital of Chianti wine.
 Our trail will take us to San Polo in Rosso, one of the many powerful castles built by Florence to defend its territory against Siena.
 After picnic lunch, we will continue our walk through more unspoiled medieval villages and then back to San Giusto in Salcio.
 Return by van to Radda for a tasting of Chianti wines, then follow it up with a dinner on your own at the hotel or a restaurant in town.
 (5 miles hiking, 3-4 hours) Palazzo Leopoldo Radda (B,L)